MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 The result :math:`\mathcal{S}` is the *SBD array* (short for "single-band delay").
 Each lag :math:`\ell` corresponds to a time delay which is common to all channels.
-The full search range of the SDB window is determined by the channel bandwidth and the number of spectral points, :math:`N_s`, chosen during correlation, and is given by :math:`\pm \frac{N_s}{2 B_c}`.
+The full search range (window) of the SBD is determined by the channel bandwidth and the number of spectral points, :math:`N_s`, chosen during correlation, and is given by :math:`\pm \frac{N_s}{2 B_c}`.
 The delay resolution of the SBD axis is determined by the channel bandwidth and the padding factor (:math:`P = 4`),